preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 6. Click "ADD" to create the Team Site.

-**Note!** - when the Team Site is created, the above settings can not be edited here.
+**Note!** When the Team Site has been created, the above settings can not be edited here.

 Attach a Team Site
 *******************